Skip to main content

 Best practices

 Start with restrictive defaults.
 Set the default access to “Use” or “Nothing” for sensitive agents, then grant higher access to specific users who need it.
 Use teams for scale.
 If you have many agents or multiple departments, teams make access management much simpler than per-agent user rules.
 Review access after membership changes.
 When someone leaves or changes roles, audit their access to ensure it’s still appropriate.
-Keep at least one owner.
-The platform prevents you from removing all owner access from an agent—every agent needs at least one owner.
+Keep at least one user with Full Access.
+The platform prevents you from removing all Full Access from an agent—every agent needs at least one user with Full Access.

 FAQ

-Edit access lets you modify how the agent works—instructions, capabilities, documents, and other settings.Owner access includes everything in Edit, plus the ability to delete the agent and change who else can access it.
+Edit access lets you modify how the agent works—instructions, capabilities, documents, and other settings.Full Access includes everything in Edit, plus the ability to delete the agent and change who else can access it.

 Guests cannot access agents through the default access level—they need explicit user-specific access to each agent.
 This makes the Guest role useful for external collaborators who should only see specific agents.